Loosely-self-stabilizing Byzantine-tolerant Binary Consensus for Signature-free Message-passing Systems

 Specifically, the expected time until the studied algorithm would consume more than 44 byes of memory without termination is 8 billion years (assuming one invocation every nanosecond).
 By that time, the Sun is predicted to absorbent planet earth.
 Note that In the context of self-stabilization, however, a single transient-faults can bring the system to a state in which all of the available memory was consumed.

 }

-\Section{The MMR Non-self-stabilizing Solution} We review the MMR algorithm (Section~\ref{sec:MMRdetails}).
+\Section{Non-self-stabilizing MMR for $\mathsf{BAMP_{n,t}[\mathit{-}FC, t < n/3,RCCs]}$} We review the MMR algorithm (Section~\ref{sec:MMRdetails}).
 This algorithm considers a communication abstraction named BV-broadcast, which we bring before we present the details of MMR.
-Then, we present a non-self-stabilizing algorithm (Section~\ref{sec:intermediateMMR}) that serves as a stepping stone to the proposed algorithm (Section~\ref{sec:theAlgo}).
+Then, we present a non-self-stabilizing \emsB{BFT} algorithm (Section~\ref{sec:intermediateMMR}) that serves as a steppingstone to the proposed \emsB{SSBFT} algorithm (Section~\ref{sec:theAlgo}).

-\Subsection{The MMR algorithm} Algorithm~\ref{alg:MMR} presents the MMR algorithm~\cite{DBLP:conf/podc/MostefaouiMR14}, which considers an underlying communication abstraction named BV-broadcast. {Recall that the set $\Correct$ denotes the set of processors that do not commit failures.}
+\Subsection{The MMR algorithm} Algorithm~\ref{alg:MMR} presents the MMR algorithm~\cite{DBLP:conf/podc/MostefaouiMR14}, which considers an underlying communication abstraction named BV-broadcast. {Recall that the set $\Correct$ denotes the set of nodes that do not commit failures.}

 \remove{